 Tell us about it!

-For my benefit and the benefit of future students, if you know of other programs, please post the link to the comment area below.
-If you check out any of the above programs, please share what you like and dislike about them in the comment area, as well.
+For my benefit and the benefit of future students, if you know of other programs, please post the link to Questions?.
+If you check out any of the above programs, please share what you like and dislike about them as well.
 If any of you have access to MATLAB and would like to learn more about it, let me know.